How to Spot & Fix Nutrient Burn

 2. How to tell the difference between light burn and nutrient burn?

 Light burn typically causes leaves to bleach or turn white at the top of the plant, especially those closest to the light source.
 In contrast, nutrient burn results in browning or yellowing at the tips and edges of leaves, starting from the bottom or middle of the plant and progressing upwards.
-Light burn is related to proximity to grow lights, while the nutrient burn is caused by overfeeding or nutrient imbalance.
+Light stress is related to proximity to grow lights, while the nutrient burn is caused by overfeeding or nutrient imbalance.

-3. What does pH burn look like?
+3. What does a pH burn look like?

 pH burn appears as discolored or twisted leaves, often accompanied by nutrient deficiency.
 The leaves may exhibit dark spots, yellowing, or curling edges.
 This happens because improper pH levels can block the plant’s ability to absorb nutrients, leading to symptoms similar to nutrient burn, but caused by incorrect pH levels rather than excess nutrients.